lovemobileweb/NamedPipe-IPC/README.md

 # NamedPipe-IPC
-C# projects for IPC using NamedPipe.
+C# projects for IPC using NamedPipe